runk/node-maxmind/README.md

 var location = maxmind.getLocation('66.6.44.4');
 ```

-## Caching
+## Options

 By default module does not use cache, and works directly with file system.
 Enabling cache
 leads to better performance though consumes more memory.
-Currently module supports two options:

 - `indexCache` saves in memory the country index only
 - `memoryCache` saves in memory full database file
+- `checkForUpdates` checks databases for updates (via fs mtime)

-If you decided to enable caching you can pass it as a flag in `init` method:
+If you decided to enable some options you can pass it as a flag in `init` method:

 ```javascript
 var maxmind = require('maxmind');